-No need to remove inappropriate materials or to import virgin aggregates and reuces scale of construction activities, congestion and neighbourhood
+No need to remove inappropriate materials or to import virgin aggregates and reduces scale of construction activities, congestion and neighbourhood

 Avoidance of landfill tax

-By improving the soil already on site, 'dig and dump' is virtually eliminate
+By improving the soil already on site, 'dig and dump' is virtually eliminated

 Ferrocrete® – CEM I 52,5

 Finely ground Portland cement with high early strength development that facilitates early demoulding, handling and use of precast units.